ben-manes/gradle-versions-plugin/README.md

 ## Usage

-This plugin is hosted on Maven Central Repository.
+This plugin is hosted on the Maven Central Repository.
 You can add it to your build script using the following configuration:

 ```groovy
 apply plugin: 'versions'